A One-Hour of Workout or Mini Workouts Spread Throughout the Day? Which One Is the Best Option for You?

 If you are prepping for a marathon, you can boost your stamina by doing mini-workouts throughout the day.
 It not only helps you prepare for the big marathon ahead but also taxes you a lot less.
 So, the lesser you strain yourself lesser the chances of injury.
 HIIT or Tabata training also tests your endurance to a great extent.
 You give your maximum to the amount of time you spend exercising.
 There is no slackness, and you go all out.

 If you are like us and hate spending hours walking the treadmill or crushing your endless bicep curls, it is time to change your perspective.
-Kill your workouts in fifteen minutes and then repeat it several times a day.
+Kill your workouts in fifteen minutes and then repeat them several times a day.

 However, make it a point to talk to your personal trainer or a fitness expert before hopping onto this bandwagon.
 That way, you can be sure that your weight loss and fitness goals are right for your body.
 And once you try it, don’t forget to tell us how you feel, in the comments section.
 We would love to hear all about it!

-More in Fitness
+More in Body

 -